 After decribing surface-based illustration styles we continue with full volume rendering.
 We show that segmentation information is an especially powerful tool for depicting the objects contained in medical data sets in varying styles.
 A combination of non-photorealistic styles with standard direct volume rendering is a very effective means for separating focus from context objects or regions.
-We describe the concept of two-level volume rendering that integrates different rendering modes and compositing types by using segmented data and per-object attributes.
+We describe the concept of two-level volume rendering that integrates different rendering modes and compositing types by using segmented data and per-object attributes (see Figure 3).

 I. Viola: Smart Visibility in Visualization first discusses techniques that modify the visual representation of the data by incorporating viewpoint information to provide maximal visual information.
-In illustration such techniques are called cutaway views or ghosted views.
+In illustration such techniques are called cut-away views or ghosted views.
 We discuss basic principles and techniques for automatic generation of cut-away and ghosted visualizations.
-One approach is importance-driven feature enhancement, where the visibility of a particular feature is determined according to assigned importance information.
+One approach is importance-driven feature enhancement, where the visibility of a particular feature is determined according to assigned importance information (Figure 4).
 The most appropriate level of abstraction is specified automatically to unveil the most important information.
 We show the applicability of smart visibility techniques for the visualization of complex dynamical systems, visualization of peripheral arteries, and visualization of the human abdomen.
+Another approach is context-preserving illustrative volume rendering (Figure 5), which maps transparency to the strength of specular highlights.
+This allows to see inside the volume in the areas of highlights.
+The human perception can easily complete the shape of partially transparent parts and therefore additional information can be shown there.